Log in or Sign up

 More by yemenmocha

 What can I say about this place?
-It's one of my favorite bars in Chicago.
+It's one of my favorite bars anywhere.

 If you crave authentic German cuisine paired with a hefty liter maßkrug of fresh Hefe, Maibock, or Doppelbock, this may be your kind of place.
 The seasonal biergarten in the back is easily the most quaint and intimate I have ever visited.
 It feels like a laid-back backyard party, with vintage beer lanterns, flowerboxes, and two giant trees towering over the patio.

 Inside the decor relies heavily on wood paneling and decades-worth of vintage kitsch.
-Mounted deer and antelope horns are alongside German beer signage, woodcuts, a cuckoo clock, and assorted photos.
+Deer and antelope horns are mounted alongside old German beer signage, woodcuts, a cuckoo clock, and assorted photos.
 A vintage bottle collection sits above the back coolers, including Tannenzapfle, and other oddities.
 Clay krugs line the back wall near the kitchen.
-Behind the bar is a wooden slat roof, and dozens of vintage oddities on the wall.
-There is a classic worn-in vibe to it, but updated to the present by the varied clientele and tunes from the bartender's ipod.
+Behind the bar is a wooden slat roof, under which dozens of vintage oddities decorate the wall.
+There is a classic worn-in vibe to it, but updated to the present somewhat by the varied clientele and tunes from the bartender's ipod.
 If you arrive late after the kitchen closes, and still happen to be hungry, don't worry.
-Ask for a couple Landjager sausages and spicy mustard, which are smoky and truly excellent with a giant liter of lager.
+Ask for a couple Landjager sausages which are smoky and truly excellent with a giant liter of lager.
 Thuringer dinner can't be beat either.
-All meats are sourced locally from Paulina Market.
+Laschet's may have a more extensive menu, but Resi's definitely satisfies the craving for hearty German comfort food.
+All meats are sourced locally from nearby Paulina Market.

 08-17-2006 16:58:35 |